-Google spreadsheet (Letkowski - Qualitative Mode, 2012) shows a complete solution for a larger sample.
+Google spreadsheet (Letkowski - Qualitative Mode, 2012) shows a complete solution for a large sample.
 It also includes detail instructional documentation that students can use to explore the mode for any other categorical sample.
 Figure 1 (APPENDIX) shows the final result.

 It is important to note that function Mode(), available in both Excel and Google spreadsheet, is unable to compute the mode for qualitative samples, except when the samples' categories are expressed numerically.
-Thus, in order to compute the mode of a qualitative sample, using the Mode() function, the sample's categories must be first mapped into numbers.
+Thus, in order to compute the mode of a qualitative sample, using the Mode() function, the sample's categories must be first mapped (one-to-one) into numbers.
 Next, the Mode() function is applied to the "numerically" expressed sample and its result is mapped back to the corresponding category, if any.
-This procedure is shown on a separate worksheet, "Using Mode Function", in (Letkowski - Mode 1, 2012).
+This procedure is shown on a separate worksheet, "Using Mode Function", in (Letkowski - Qualitative Mode, 2012).
 A fragment of this worksheet is also shown in Figure 2 (APPENDIX).

-GETTING THE MODE FOR QUANTITATIVE RANDOM VARIABLES
+CASE 2 - THE MODE FOR QUANTITATIVE-DISCRETE RANDOM VARIABLES

-A quantitative-discrete random variable, I, has a domain, $D_I$ , of integers. $D_I$ can be a finite or infinite.
+A quantitative-discrete random variable, I, has a domain, DI, of integers.
+DI can be a finite or infinite.
 Common examples of such variables are Binomial and Poisson.
-A Binomial variable, I(n,p), has a finite domain of nonnegative integers, $D_I = (0,1,2,...,n)$ .
-A Poisson variable, $I(\lambda)$ , has an infinite domain of nonnegative integers, $D_I = (0,1,2,...,n)$ .
+A Binomial variable, I(n,p), has a finite domain of nonnegative integers, $D{I} = (0,1,2,...n)$ .
+A Poisson variable, $I(\lambda)$ , has an infinite domain of nonnegative integers, $D{I} = (0,1,2,...,\infty)$ .
 Probability distribution functions and formulas for the mode of these variables are shown in (Wikipedia-Binomial, 2012, Wikipedia-Poisson, 2012).